Home / Focused Guides / Camp Guide / Low-Cost and Free Summer Camps for Philly Families

 Yes!
 And… Collaborative Arts

 Yes!
 And… Collaborative Arts performing arts organization has five summer camp options for kids of all ages who want to get on stage.
-One is completely free, and the others offer sliding scale rates starting at $5.
+Their summer camp options include: Imagination Camp, Theater Camp, Sort of Things Camp, Shadow Company, and Musical Theater Creation Camp.
+Shadow Company is completely free (with donations welcomed), and the others offer sliding scale rates starting at $5.
 Full scholarships are also available.

 Taller Puertorriqueño

-With a mission to promote Puerto Rican arts and culture, Taller Puertorriqueño hosts a free arts and culture day camp for kids ages 5-13.
+With a mission to promote Puerto Rican arts and culture, Taller Puertorriqueño hosts a free arts and culture day camp for kids ages 6–14.
+Their curriculum allows kids to learn, grow, and thrive in a setting that encourages artistic expression.
+Beyond the classroom, they also take their campers on field trips where they can witness arts and culture on a larger scale.
 Aftercare is available for an additional $20 a day.

 The Clay Studio

 Tuition assistance is available for summer day camps at The Clay Studio.
-These camps are for young people entering 1st-12th grades.
+These camps are for young people entering 1st-12th graders.
+Campers will extend their creativity and imagination through sculpture, clay animation, wheel throwing, and more.
 The studio has half-day, full-day, and extended care options.

 Al-Bustan Arab Arts & Culture